Lord Charles Beresford: Family life and character

-Beresford was born in Philipstown (Daingean) County Offaly and grew up in Curraghmore, Ireland, the second of five brothers.
+Beresford was born in Philipstown (Daingean), King's County (now known as County Offaly), and grew up in Curraghmore, Ireland, the second of five brothers.
 His older brother John joined the Life Guards, succeeding to the family estate and titles in 1866 on the death of their father.
-William joined the 9th Lancers, was awarded the VC in the Anglo-Zulu War and became military secretary to several viceroys of India.
-Marcus joined the 7th Hussars, became an equerry to King George V and in charge of the King's racehorses.
+William joined the 9th Queen's Royal Lancers, was awarded the VC in the Anglo-Zulu War and became military secretary to several viceroys of India.
+Marcus joined the 7th Queen's Own Hussars, became an equerry to King George V and in charge of the King's racehorses.
 The youngest brother, Delaval, became a rancher in Canada.

-His family traced their ancestry to Englishmen who had invaded and settled in Ireland during the reign of James I and stayed to rule.
-Their estate covered 100000 acre at Curraghmore near Waterford in South East Ireland, had stables for 100 horses and employed 600 people.
+The Beresfords traced their ancestry to an English officer serving in Ireland during the reign of James I. They subsequently married into the de la Poer family (Lady Catharine Power) who were of Norman origin and owned Curraghmore, hence their surname de la Poer Beresford.
+Their estate covered 100000 acre at Curraghmore near Waterford in south east Ireland, had stables for 100 horses and employed 600 people.
 The family enjoyed hunting, to the extent that his uncle was killed in a riding accident, his brother was crippled in another, and he himself managed ten broken bones at various times.

-Beresford had a reputation for kindness to his men, saying 'Any smart action performed by an officer or man should be appreciated publicly by signal...Everyone is grateful for appreciation'.
+Beresford had a reputation for kindness to his men, saying "Any smart action performed by an officer or man should be appreciated publicly by signal ...
+Everyone is grateful for appreciation".
 At 46 and as captain, he took part in inter-ship rowing competitions.

 He married Ellen Jeromina (Mina) Gardner, daughter of Richard Gardner and Lucy Mandesloh, on 25 June 1878 at London, England.
 They had two daughters, Eileen Teresa Lucy de la Poer Beresford (d.
 1939) and Kathleen Mary de la Poer Beresford (1879–1939).

-Military and political career
+Naval and political career

 Beresford had been captivated by the sight of the Channel Fleet at age twelve, and joined the Royal Navy in 1859 aged 13, following preparatory education at Stubbington House School.
 He started his training as a cadet at the naval training academy HMS Britannia, successfully completing his passing-out examination in March 1861.
 He was immediately appointed a midshipman on the flagship of the Mediterranean fleet, the steam three-decker HMS Marlborough.
 Beresford described Marlborough as "the smartest and happiest ship that ever floated".
 Beresford left Marlborough in early 1863, and was appointed to HMS Defence in the summer of 1863.
 Defence was one of four new ironclads serving in the Channel Squadron; Beresford was unhappy in Defence, which he described as "a slovenly, unhandy tin kettle, which could not sail without steam...and which took minutes instead of seconds to cross topgallant yards".
 Beresford got into debt, his father consulted Admiral Eden, who arranged for Beresford's transfer in mid-1864 to the steam-corvette HMS Clio, where Beresford would be the senior midshipman, which it was hoped would develop his sense of responsibility.